-On this course you will learn how to turn ideas into creative, original writing.
+On this online course, you will learn how to turn ideas into creative, original writing.

-Whether you're interested in fiction or want to write blogs, it will help you to create impact with the right choice of words and provides a structured approach to establishing a life in writing.
+Whether you're interested in fiction or want to write screenplays, it'll help you to create impact with the right choice of words and provides a structured approach to establishing a life in writing.

 During this course you will: